Koed00/django-q/docs/cluster.rst

 Multiple Clusters
 -----------------
-You can have as many clusters, on as many machines as you want, working on the same queue as long as:
+You can have multiple clusters on multiple machines, working on the same queue as long as:

 - They connect to the same Redis server.
 - They use the same cluster name.
 See :ref:`configuration`